roxas232/iondrum/README.md

 * Add male headers to the Wav Trigger's serial inputs
 * Run VCC and Ground from the Micro USB breakout to both the Wav Trigger and the OLED Display
 * Run SDA and SCL from the Arduino to the OLED display
+* Run pin 30 from the Arduino to the OLED display reset pin
 * Run TX and RX to the opposite pins on the Wav Trigger

 # MicroSD card setup